GeoMOER/moer-base-r/docs/units/_unit02/unit02-05_types_of_data.md

 * logical or boolean
 * NULL and/or NA

+In contrast to other programming languages like C and java in R, you do not have to declare what data type your newly created object has to have.
+Instead, when you assign a value to a variable, R determines the data type of that variable based on the assigned value.
+This means that the data type of the object is determined dynamically at runtime – but you might have to change that using the “as.” -function if necessary.

 Data types are used within type systems, which offer various ways of defining, implementing and using them.
 Different type systems ensure varying degrees of type safety.

 ### Integer